Bade, Nigeria

 Bade (or Barde or Badde) is a Local Government Area in Yobe State, Nigeria.
 It has its headquarters in the town of Gashua.
+Most of the people living in Bade are farmers and businessmen.

 Landscape

 It has an area of 772 km^{2}.

 Population

 It has a total population of 139,782 at the 2006 census.

 Postal code

 The postal code of the area is 631.

 Languages

-The Bade and Duwai languages are spoken in Bade LGA.
+The Bade, Fulani, Hausa, and Duwai languages are spoken in Bade LGA.

+Climate

+Bade experiences a semi-arid climate characterized by consistently warm to hot conditions throughout the year.
+The scarcity of trees in this region is primarily attributed to prolonged periods of drought.
+The predominant landscape comprises sandy terrain with occasional grasses and shrubs.
+Bade typically records an average annual temperature of 37 degrees Celsius and receives approximately 694 mm of rainfall annually.
+It remains arid for about 245 days each year, with an average humidity level of 33% and a UV-index of 8.